 At the beginning of each section, there is a section article to get information about what content will be covered in the upcoming content, such as: a summary, learning goals, vocabulary, required articles, and optional or additional resources.
 In addition to the help articles, a number of videos have been created to help depict the product in use so users can see how it looks in-action.

-Each section will contain links to let you jump and skip to the section you are interested in, note that if you jump over an article, you need to go step back to find it, or return to the section article and/or the table of contents.
+Each section will contain links to let you jump and skip to the section you are intersted in, note that if you jump over an article, you need to go backwards to find it, or return to the section article and/or the table of contents.

 Table of Contents

 Preface - Faculty Search, Using this Resource, and Getting Further Support